-We have audited the financial statements of The Northwest Seaport Alliance (the "NWSA"), which comprise the statements of net position as of December 31, 2023 and 2022, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended. and the related notes to the financial statements.
+We have audited the financial statements of The Northwest Seaport Alliance (the NWSA), which comprise the statement of net position as of December 31, 2022, and the related statements of revenues, expenses and changes in net position and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of The Northwest Seaport Alliance, as of December 31, 2023 and 2022, and the respective changes in financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of The Northwest Seaport Alliance, as of December 31, 2022, and the respective changes in financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.